-Power light Warning light Status Description Flashing orange (quickly) High temperature warning The projector is too hot.
+Power □ light Power Warning □ light -穴: Status Description Flashing orange Flashing orange (quickly) High temperature warning The projector is too hot.
 Make sure the temperature surrounding the projector does not exceed 95 °F and there is plenty of space around and under the projector for ventilation.
 Clean the air filter, if necessary.
 See page 53 for instructions.
+Green Flashing orange Lamp warning The lamp is almost burned out.
+This is a good time to replace it.
+See page 54 for instructions.
 Orange Off Sleep mode The projector is in sleep mode.
-You can unplug it or press the ${\rm \roldsymbol{O}}$ Power button to turn it on.
+You can unplug it or press the ^ΦPower button to turn it on.
 Flashing green Off Warming up The projector is warming up.
 Wait for the image to appear.
 Green Off Operating The projector is operating normally.
 Flashing orange Off Cooling down The projector is cooling down.
-Wait for the light to stay lit orange without flashing before unplugging it.
+Wait for the light to become solid before unplugging it.